YinggggFeng/YinggggFeng.github.io/_pages/about.md

 Hi!

-I am a fourth-year undergraduate student at <a href='https://www.cs.cmu.edu/'>School of Computer Science, Carnegie Mellon University</a>.
-I will be starting as a PhD student at MIT in Fall 2024.
+I am a first-year PhD student at MIT, where I am fortunate to be advised by <a href='https://people.csail.mit.edu/indyk/'>Piotr Indyk</a>.
+Before that, I was an undergrad at CMU.

-My academic interest is theoretical computer science in general.
+My interest is theoretical computer science.
 Currently, I'm particularly interested in algorithms for massive or high-dimensional data.

+Email: yingggfeng(at)gmail.com

 &nbsp;